mastrodim/multicast-delay/README.md

 `sudo ip addr add 239.255.12.42 dev eth3 autojoin` `sudo ip addr add 239.255.12.42 dev eth4 autojoin`

-## Synchronizing the network elements.
+## Synchronizing the network elements

 As the experiment revolves around calculating delay, it is important to have all the network elements use the same time.
 In order to sync them, we will employ NTP.